docker/docs/contribute/contribute-guide.md

 Help us review your PRs more quickly by following these guidelines.

 - Try not to touch a large number of files in a single PR if possible.
 - Don't change whitespace or line wrapping in parts of a file you are not editing for other reasons.
 Make sure your text editor is not configured to automatically reformat the whole file when saving.
 - We highly recommend that you build the docs locally and verify your changes before submitting a PR.
 See the section [Build and preview the docs locally](#build-and-preview-the-docs-locally).
 - A Netlify test runs for each PR that is against the `master` branch, and deploys the result of your PR to a staging site.
 The URL will be available at in the **Conversation** tab.
 Check the staging site to verify how your changes look and fix issues, if necessary.
-- Use relative linking to link to other topics.
-See [Relative linking for GitHub viewing](#relative-linking-for-GitHub-viewing).

 ## Collaborate on a pull request